astravant/digital-garden-jekyll/_notes/the-future.md

 ## Longevity

+> We spend billions of dollars a year researching diseases of aging like cancer and heart disease, but only a tiny fraction of that researching aging itself.

 [Lifespan: Why We Age―and Why We Don't Have To](https://www.amazon.com/Lifespan-Why-Age_and-Dont-Have/dp/1501191977)

 > It s a seemingly undeniable truth that aging is inevitable.
-But what if everything we ve been taught to believe about aging is wrong?
+But what if everything we've been taught to believe about aging is wrong?
 What if we could choose our lifespan?

 [Longevity VC](https://www.longevity.vc/)